Goods Traded on the Silk Road

-The goods carried on the Silk Road moved basically from the East to the West.
+What was traded on the Silk Road?
+Silk and many other goods were carried from the East to the West and back.
 Judging by the road’s name silk was the main commodity in the list.
 Thanks to its light weight, compactness, enormous demand and high price it was ideal for trade and long-distance transportation.

 At the initial stage of the Silk Road development Chinese received expensive horses and the seeds of lucerne and grapes.
 The ancient world had cultivated grapevine and made wines from time immemorial.
 But for Chinese, separated from other civilizations, grapes were a novelty.
 Moreover, Chinese envoys were very surprised when they found that it was possible to make wine not only from rice but also from berries unknown to them.
 Later Chinese discovered for themselves other agricultural crops – string beans, onions, cucumbers, carrots, pomegranates, figs etc.